 - a decision for the recognition of professional equivalence of a HEI’s relevant degree for teacher specialization, issued by the Council for the Recognition of Professional Qualifications (SAEP).

-- Degrees from countries outside the EU and an additional certificate of successful attendance of a Special Re-training Programme from a Greek University Department of Pre-primary or Primary Education.
+- Degrees from non-EU countries and an additional certificate of successful attendance of a Special Re-training Program from a Greek University Department of Pre-school or Primary Education.

 B. The initial training of Secondary Education teachers, leading to school appointment at the respective level of education, may also be certified by the following titles:

 - A university degree for the respective teacher specialisations.
 If the title is obtained at a foreign university it should accompanied by a confirmation of equivalence and correspondence with the respective degrees of home diplomas (see above)

 - A degree from the Hellenic Open University (EAP), however only for specific teacher specialisations as for example Physicians or Economists as well as graduates of the programme “Spanish Language and Culture”.
 Teachers of the above specializations can work in the public education sector as teachers.
 (Ministerial Decision 63486/Ε2/12.04.2017).

 The holders of a Primary or Secondary Education teacher degree from a university abroad, must also have a school leaving certificate: